|1st Place||Eheim Everyday Fish Feeder|

 To find the best automatic fish feeder on the market!

-After 40 hours of testing, I am confident that you can do no better than my recommendations below…
+It doesn’t matter whether you have a saltwater tank or a freshwater one….
+After 40 hours of testing, I am confident that you can do no better than my recommendations below:

 Best all-around automatic fish feeder – Eheim Everyday Fish Feeder

 If you have been fishkeeping for a while, you will be unsurprised by my top pick.
 It is commonly recommended by beginners and expert aquarists alike.

 The Eheim Everyday Fish Feeder was unbeatable and offered the best value for your money.
 I was surprised to discover that the Eheim Everyday Fish Feeder is only marginally more expensive than the cheapest options.

 Except for large wafers and sticks, the Eheim fish feeder was capable of dispensing all the common foods I threw at it.
 Once properly adjusted, various-sized pellets, flakes and freeze-dried blood worms all tumbled out in consistent portion sizes.

 With the ability to program the feeder to dispense up to 4 times each day, you have flexibility in feeding.
 And each time, you can make the container spin once or twice, depending on how much food you want to dispense.

 And thanks to the included clamp, this automatic fish feeder worked just as on fish tanks with a lid as it did those without.